Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 - Line 2 in the text should be a link directing to: https://www.sogndal.kommune.no/

-- It should not be possible to navigate to other pages of the form from this one.

 ### Track 2

 - The user has confirmed that the form does apply to them.